Su-Ng/Sentiment/README.md

 Using positive and negative words, Vader rates the sentence written by each reviewer.

+In this repo, I used Python programming show how I can do data science concepts to show:
+1) Distribution of Reviews Rating 1 to 5
+2) Sentiment Analysis using NLP

 Thank you for reading this repo.
 I can be reached as ngsugnee@gmail.com